wFairmanOlin/MADVLSI/mini_proj_1/README.md

 ![](img/and_layout.png)

 ## Layout Vs Schematic
 To compare the netlists from the layout and schematic files I used netgen with the `lvs.py` wrapper.
 The results can be found in the `comp.out`.
-The following section a print out from the `comp.out` file:
+The following section is a print out from the `comp.out` file:

 ```
 Subcircuit summary: